 Good question, and no. There isn’t any way around doing your bookkeeping.
 BUT it’s SO IMPORTANT, that if you won’t do it, you need to find someone else to do it.
 Here are some options…and I’m being serious here….

 1. Marry someone that has good financial skills

 2. Pay me, or someone like me, to do it for you.

 You might think I’m joking, but I’m dead serious.
 I actually believe that you should consider your financial future when selecting a mate.
-(I can see your eyes roll from here.)
+(I know, weird)

-I know it seems like something only the “rich and famous” do, but having a financial coach will likely save you everything you spend (on them) and probably far, far more!
+I know it seems like something only the “super rich and famous” do, but having a financial accountability will likely save you everything you spend (on the service) and probably far, far more!